influxdata/community-templates/thing_network/README.md

-# The Thing Network
+# The Things Network

 Provided by: Jay Clifford

-This InfluxDB Template can be used to monitor device and network metrics from the Thing Network community edition.
+This InfluxDB Template can be used to monitor device and network metrics from the Things Network community edition.

-The goal of this template is to provide connectivity and network stats from LoRaWAN devices connecting to the Thing Network.
+The goal of this template is to provide connectivity and network stats from LoRaWAN devices connecting to the Things Network.
 This template monitors the following assets:
 - LoRaWAN server location
 - Device Bandwidth
 - ID: application, cluster, NET, Band, session